 Prevention

-• Scan generated HTML for credential-harvesting patterns (<form action="external"> + <input type="password">).
+- Scan generated HTML for credential-harvesting patterns (

-• Review your content policies quarterly against the latest social engineering patterns — phishing techniques evolve faster than static keyword lists.
+- Review your content policies quarterly against the latest social engineering patterns — phishing techniques evolve faster than static keyword lists.
+Use the OWASP Top 10 for LLM Applications (Improper Output Handling, Excessive Agency) and the APWG Phishing Activity Trends reports as reference points.

 FAQ

 Q: Can I safely support legitimate security awareness training without enabling abuse?
 A: Yes, with verified access control.
-Legitimate security-training platforms require that users authenticate with verifiable credentials (e.g., corporate email domain, contract confirmation).
-A general-purpose assistant tool should not offer this capability to anonymous users.
+Legitimate security-training platforms require users to authenticate with verifiable credentials (a confirmed corporate email domain, a signed contract, an admin-granted role).
+A general-purpose assistant tool should not offer phishing-template generation to anonymous or self-asserted “trainers.”
+Gate it behind the operator-verification flow in Step 3.

-Q: If a user explicitly says they are building a training exercise, does that change the liability?
-A: Legally this varies by jurisdiction; operationally you should treat any output that produces functional phishing content as a risk regardless of stated intent.
-Functional phishing content is just as dangerous whether or not the requester’s stated purpose was legitimate.
+Q: If a user explicitly says they are building a training exercise, does that change anything?
+A: Operationally, no — treat any output that is functional phishing content as a risk regardless of the stated purpose.
+A working credential-harvesting page is just as dangerous whether or not the requester’s intent was legitimate, so the output gate should fire either way; the legitimate path is to grant that user verified-operator access (Step 3), not to trust a free-text claim.
+Legal liability varies by jurisdiction — keep audit logs so you can demonstrate who generated what.